factor/factor/reference/compiler-next-greedy-20260909/README.md

 counters.
 Its run time is instrumentation overhead, not a performance measurement.
 Native execution uses global numbering off, rematerialization and loop placement on, and allocation checks off.
 The native agent retains the exact executed overlay, launcher, and raw output independently.
+As the closure includes the instrumented hint words themselves, these are diagnostic counts rather than an uninstrumented execution trace.

 ## Change and policy preservation